In this article, we will look at the benefits of rowing machine workouts.

 Delivers Aerobic Benefits

 The aerobic benefits of rowing machine workouts are indisputable.
-Aerobic exercise such as that the rowing machine delivers necessitates that our bodies use oxygen to enable our muscles to function.
+Aerobic exercise such as that the rowing machine offers necessitates that our bodies use oxygen to enable our muscles to function.

 The resistance required to use a rowing machine provides several anaerobic benefits, the main one being increased lean muscle mass.